Himanshu-sudo/Steering-wheel-angle-simulation/README.md

 * The size of the dataset is 45,408 images.
 * Looking at one image, as human beings we can say that we have to rotate a steering wheel angle or not.

+# Output
+* Simulation of a steering wheel on a video.
+The steering wheel will be rotating according to the angle of the road.